Some national chains advertise

 Lasik Price Transparency

-charge extra for "lifetime acuity" or similar warranty plans that provide additional
+charge extra for "lifetime acuity" plans that provide additional

 surgery if required later.